Information for teachers

 Juvenile means it was diagnosed before the age of 16.
 Idiopathic means we don’t know what caused it, and arthritis means inflammation in a joint.

-In the UK, an estimated 12,000 children under 16 have JIA.
+In the UK, an estimated 10,000 children under 16 have JIA.
+The numbers of young people and adults living with JIA from 16 years of age is unknown.

 It sometimes takes a while for a young person to get an official diagnosis.